-This articles deals with the history of Canada.
+This article deals with the history of Canada.
 It includes material about the First Nations; please read here for articles on more detailed coverage of the Native Americans of North America before contact with Europeans, and Native Americans of North America after contact with Europeans.

 The first peoples to settle what is modern-day Canada were Paleo-Indians who had crossed the Bering Straits (at that time dry land, with sea levels lower then today during the last Ice Age) from Siberia sometime between 35,000 BCE and 10,500 BCE.